Is the time right for managed shared audit?

 The government’s proposals for audit reform are part of their initiative to ‘restore trust in audit and corporate governance’.
 Audit is one strand, along with corporate reporting and corporate governance including the role of a new audit regulator.

-As a mid-tier network, Kreston International supports the bigger picture concept that trust in corporate reporting involves auditing and corporate governance and the work of the regulator over auditors, directors and companies.
+As a mid-tier network, Kreston Global supports the bigger picture concept that trust in corporate reporting involves auditing and corporate governance and the work of the regulator over auditors, directors and companies.

 High profile corporate failures inevitably and rightly fuel debate over improving audit quality.
 Carillion failed in 2018, BHS in 2016.
 Three significant public consultations have subsequently examined the different issues.